Morphan1/Voxalia/README.md

 ## Windows Install Notes

 - Requires OpenAL (Run `oalinst.exe` from the assets repo)
+- Requires reasonably up to date graphics drivers
+- Requires a 64-bit system
+- Windows build is primarily tested on Windows 10 with latest NVidia drivers.

 ## Linux Install Notes

+- Requires mono
 - Requires LibOpus
+- Requires fully up to date non-Intel graphics drivers
+- Requires a 64-bit system
+- Linux build is primarily tested on Ubuntu 16.04 with latest NVidia drivers.

 ## Mac Install Notes

+- Should be similar to Linux requirements
 - ???
 (Untested!)

 ## Compiling